-WOLF Advanced Technology designs and manufactures rugged 6U VPX,3U VPX, XMC, MXM/MXC and other small form factor boards for video capture, process, encode and display.
+WOLF Advanced Technology designs and manufactures rugged 6U VPX, 3U VPX, XMC, MXM/MXC and other small form factor modules for video capture, process, encode, display and AI inference.
 WOLF solutions are designed to operate in harsh aerospace and defense environments without sacrificing any of the processing power available from the latest generation of NVIDIA, AMD and Xilinx high-speed GPUs, APUs and FPGAs.
 WOLF’s high-performance modules are also ideal for field deployments requiring GPGPU parallel processing and deep learning inference.

 WOLF products include COTS, MCOTS and custom designs.

 A Brief History of WOLF

-1990: McLaren Industrial Computer Sales Inc. (MICS) was founded by Craig McLaren.
+1990: McLaren Industrial Computer Sales (MICS) was founded by Craig McLaren.
 MICS was a representative and distributor for embedded board, component, and systems manufacturers.

 April 1999: Wolf Industrial Systems Inc. is founded by Craig McLaren to provide services such as embedded board distribution, systems integration, PCB design, mechanical design, and product customization.